dva81/dva81.github.io/_posts/2024-07-19-advanced-pipeline-AzureDevOps.md

 ![Build](https://github.com/user-attachments/assets/5dd9d6ee-4239-458a-a15f-5a0e658ed683)

 ## Get the Solution
 The goal is to export the solution from the Power Platform environment and store the configuration in GITHUB under a new branch.
+This way all the components are available in source control and can be handled in code as well.
+This makes batch updates and check easier.

 ![Get the Solution](https://github.com/user-attachments/assets/1ca58311-b0c7-4854-a3b3-99b42f81540f)

-The first three jobs are simple.Before they start, the Checkout – job creates / clones the Github repo on the agents file system.
+The first three tasks are simple.
+Before they start, the Checkout – job creates / clones the Github repo on the agents file system.
 This way we can use that location to clean the repository before unpacking the solution in that location.

 ![Checkout](https://github.com/user-attachments/assets/48762fd5-985f-4876-a374-871ae7cd5893)